CloudSlang/docs/tutorial/03_lesson.rst

 For more information, see :ref:`workflow` in the DSL reference.

-A task can contain several parts, but we'll start with a simple task with the only required part, the ``do`` key.
+A step can contain several parts, but we'll start with a simple step with the only required part, the ``do`` key.
 We want to call the print operation.
 In this case we'll reference it using the alias we created up in the flow's ``imports`` section.
 Also, we'll have to pass any required